You can use various settings at the Organization level to control the commissions employees earn for services they perform and sale items* they sell.

 Controls how commissions are awarded to employees when they sell products.
 See the following section for details.

-- a) Product to service sales ratio: If you select this option, Zenoti awards commissions to employees based on two factors - revenue from products and revenue from services (the employees perform).
+- a) Product to service sales ratio (highest qualified commission level): If you select this option, Zenoti awards commissions to employees based on two factors - revenue from products and revenue from services (the employees perform).
 In Zenoti, this is called the product to service sales ratio.

 Zenoti awards commissions based on the revenue slabs set up for product sales at the employee or job profile level.
 Organizations promoting both their services and products in equal measure can set up this model of product commissions.
 Product to service sales ratio (%Retail) = Product revenue/ Service revenue*100 in a given period